figma/dev-mode-mcp-server-guide/README.md

 </table>

 6. Open the chat toolbar using `⌥⌘B` or `⌃⌘I` and switch to **Agent** mode.
-7. With the chat open, type in `#get_code` to confirm that the Figma MCP server tools are available.
+7. With the chat open, type in `#get_design_context` to confirm that the Figma MCP server tools are available.
 If no tools are listed, restart the Figma desktop app and VS Code.

 > [!NOTE]
 > You must have [GitHub Copilot](https://github.com/features/copilot) enabled on your account to use MCP in VS Code.